Emma-M-Collins/classification/README.md

 # Classification: Random Forest and Logistic Regression on Colinear Data

-* There are multiple ways to predict binary (no/yes or 0/1 data), logistic regression and random forests are two very popular techniques.
+* There are multiple ways to predict binary (no/yes or 0/1 data), logistic regression and random forests are two very popular techniques
-* Use the [Sonar dataset](https://archive.ics.uci.edu/ml/datasets/Connectionist+Bench+%28Sonar%2C+Mines+vs.+Rocks%29), from University of California, Irvine's [Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php).
+* Use the [Sonar dataset](https://archive.ics.uci.edu/ml/datasets/Connectionist+Bench+%28Sonar%2C+Mines+vs.+Rocks%29), from University of California, Irvine's [Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php)
 * The Sonar dataset has 60 different measurements and angles of sonar (the predictors) used to predict whether a buried object is a rock or a mine.
-There are 208 total observations, with 111 Mine responses and 97 Rock responses.
+There are 208 total observations, with 111 Mine responses and 97 Rock responses

 ## Method Comparisons
 We will use the following statistics to compare logistic regression to random forest